miro-ka/udacity_mlnd/projects/smartcab/smartcab_report.md

  * **waypoint**: The next waypoint location relative to its current location and heading.  ['right', 'left', 'forward']

  * **deadline**: Decrementing iteration counter given to smartcab reach the goal/target.

-Generally, the best and in our scenario also safest would be to consider all the given input states  (light, oncoming, right, left, waypoint).
-Down side from choosing all the states is, that it might take more time (learning curve will be not very steep), which means that it might take more time to find global optimum.
-It will be worth to perform more tests and observe the relationship between number of states and learning curve.

-> Note: After trying to include all the states into the Q_table I could see that after relatively long time some of the state values have still not been used (had initial value), and the results did not show some bigger improvements.

-Selected states:
+Because of the simulated model should have a real world like behavior, it is necessary to include all the inputs that a driver would receive in a real world.
+Our final output action should be based on the combination of current states and rules, it is necessary to include all the inputs that are required for the rules [rules](#rules).
+Below is a list of these inputs:
+* light
+* oncoming
+* right
-* **waypoint**
+* left
-* **light**
+* waypoint

+All the above mentioned inputs contain information which is used in our traffic rules to output the correct action.

 **Question 2: Why do you believe each of these states to be appropriate for this problem?**
-Below are reasons why I selected following states.
-The reason why I have chosen them is that they give most information and possibility value.

-**Selected states:**
+**Selected inputs and the reason why they are included into our reinforcement learning model:**
-* **waypoint**: gives the most Important information about our goal (recommended future step)
+* **waypoint**: gives the direction where the smartcab should move.
+This is the most important information about our future goal (recommended future step)

-* **light**: our smartcab will be facing this state every iteration, so invalid action would cause to negative reward every time step.
+* **light, right, left and oncoming**: All of these inputs are necessary for the prediction, because of they are required in our rules scheme.
+By correctly following the combination of rules and input states, the agent should be able to suggest appropriate output action.

 **Not included states:**
-* **right**: The state information is important/used only in the combination with red-light.
-Otherwise this information should be not important.
-Because of the low use and probability of occurrence I have decided to not include this side into our model.
-Including the model would cause longer exploration phase without very much added value.
-* **left**: Reason why didn't include left state, is the same as described above.
-The chance that the state during the simulation is very low.
-* **oncoming**: Similar as above the chance of occurring the state together with green-light and left state is very low.
 * **deadline**: Deadline is randomly chosen value from the environment.
 In some cases the value can be up to 45, what means that to train a Q_table with extra 45 states would require a lot of extra training time.

 **OPTIONAL**
-1. *How many states in total exist for the smartcab in this environment?* If we consider that our states have following parameters/combinations we have total **129 states**.
-129 is calculated from following values (2 x lights) x (4 x oncoming) x (4 x right) x (4 x left)
+1. *How many states in total exist for the smartcab in this environment?*
+Below is a list of inputs and their states:
+ * lights - 2
+ * oncoming - 4
+ * right - 4
+ * left - 4
+ * next_waypoint - 4

+ This makes together a sum of 18 states, and their total combination is 512.
 2. Does this number seem reasonable given that the goal of Q-Learning is to learn and make informed decisions about each state?
 I would say, that yes.
-It might take longer time to find global optimum, but in real-life situation it would be necessary to include all the states.
+It might take longer time to find global optimum, but in real-life situation it is necessary to include all the inputs.
 3. Why or why not?